Yaashia-G/Yaashia-G.github.io/_publications/Influence of Discretization in Dynamically Embedded Model Predictive Control.md

 ---
 _Access the paper  <a href="https://www.sciencedirect.com/science/article/pii/S2405896323016956" target="_blank">here </a>.
 Accepted to IFAC  World Congress 2023_

-Model Predictive Control (MPC) is a popular constrained control strategy for nonlinear systems.
-The idea behind MPC is to solve an Optimal Control Problem (OCP) at every instant and apply the first step of the optimal control sequence to the system. .
-Although MPC is widely used due to its stability, feasibility, and robustness properties (cite) , its widespread adoption is hindered by the fact that solving the optimal control problem in real time can be challenging.
-So we analyse the Hypersampled Model Predictive Control (HMPC) scheme, which is more efficient.
+As is popularly known, Model Predictive Control is a popular control scheme for many complex systems.
+However, implementing it to continuous systems, $$ \dot x = f(x,u)$$ is almost impossible if we choose to solve a Continuous Time Optimal Control Problem (CT-OCP).
+So, a more practical method is to solve a Discretised Optimal Control Problem (DT-OCP).
+One of the ways to find the optimal control law is to solve the DT-OCP using a continuous solver.
+The result, hereafter referred to as Dynamically Embedded MPC (DE-MPC), is a continuous-time MPC scheme that tracks the solution to the OCP with a bounded error, (cite).
+In this paper, we analyse the effect of discretisation on DE-MPC.
+Intuitively having more acccurate discretisation (smaller $$t_d$$) would lead to more stable control law, however that is not true.

 ## Introduction
 Consider the continuous time system $$ \dot x = f(x,u)$$.
 The aim is to derive an optimal control law by solving the Optimal Control Problem (OCP), {% cite HMPC %} Equation 3.
 This can prove to be _problematic_, since this is an infinite dimensional problem.
 So, usual methods of finding a control law is to discretise the system.
 This